Hasibul006/university_management_system/README.md

 # university_management_system
-A normal management system using C to manage the rules of admin, teachers and student
+A simple management system using C to manage the rules of admin, teachers and student